difurka/MLP/README.md

 To build, you need: `QT 5.15.2` and higher

 All the data necessary for training and testing the neural network is in the archive `src/sources/emnist_data.tar.gz`

+The program is built with Makefile which contains targets: all, install, uninstall, clean, dvi, dist, tests (MacOS, Linux)

 ## Input data